netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    instance node itself, but has no effect on the handling of the read-only datastore.

-   Configuration data must have the same immutability in different writable datastores.
-The immutability of data nodes is protocol and user independent.
+   An instance has the same immutability if it appears in different writable datastores, the immutability of data object is also protocol and user independent.
 The immutability and configured value of an existing node MUST only change via software upgrade, hardware resources change, or license change.